lukas-stamm/WarehouseBotRL/README.md

 The goal is to model intelligent behavior in a dynamic logistics setting without relying on predefined rules or supervision.

 ## Module Specs
-- Ray RLlib for Training orchestration and parallelization
+- Ray RLlib for training, orchestration and parallelization
 - PyGame for visualizations
 ## TODO
 - [ ] Design necessary classes